lildann/lildann/README.md

 #### Problem Solving
 Working with artists to interpret their vision and plan projects requires an operational skillset, that considers logistical details while maintaining perspective on the timeline and end result.
 The gallery is known for launching emerging artists' careers with ambitious projects - as the artist liaison for Alvaro Barrington, I co-ordinated his [collaboration with Notting Hill Carnival](https://www.theartnewspaper.com/2019/09/27/throwing-open-the-gallery-doors-the-art-world-darlings-keeping-it-real) to decorate the Socaholic float with his paintings.

 Interpreting a brief and building a web app from start to finish is a fundamental aspect of coding that excites me.
 My organised, clear-sighted approach helps in coding when closing the loop, tackling bugs and finding the root cause of blockers.
+Makers has left me feeling ready to learn new tech stacks and take on new challenges.
+I am looking forward to becoming a full-fledged software engineer and continue my learning.

 ## Education